Skip to main content

 Lightweight rechargeable headlamps

 Although some models are designed with a specific purpose in mind – like running – most small to mid-sized rechargeable headlamps are suitable for a wide range of activities.
-Featuring many of the same functions found on hybrid fuel headlamps, many tricked-out rechargeable headlamps are as capable as dual fuel alternatives.
-The only downside to this type of headlamp is that there’s no way to power it, other than recharge it, once the battery is dead.
+Featuring many of the same functions found on hybrid fuel headlamps, fully featured rechargeable headlamps are as capable as dual fuel alternatives while being significantly lighter and more compact.
+The only downside to this type of headlamp is that there’s no way to power it, other than to recharge it, once the battery has died.
 This makes rechargeable headlamps better suited to activities that are unlikely to last longer than several hours (always check run time before purchasing).
 For multi-day backpacking trips, a hybrid fuel headlamp would be a better bet.

 rechargeable headlamp